 Server Stars Language Tools Auth License

-Apache Solr has an official Apache Software Foundation MCP server, but it’s early-stage (“incubating”) with only 8 stars.
+Apache Solr has an official Apache Software Foundation MCP server, but it’s still early-stage (“incubating”).
 It offers 8 tools across four categories: search, multi-format indexing (JSON, CSV, XML documents), collection management, and schema retrieval.

-The technical requirements are steep — Java 25+ is required, which limits adoption.
+The technical requirements remain steep — Java 25+ is required, which limits adoption.
 OAuth2 authentication is available in HTTP mode (via Auth0), and the server supports both stdio and HTTP transports with Docker deployment via Jib.
+Stars grew modestly (8→11).
+Still at 1.0.0-SNAPSHOT with no stable release.

 Typesense